MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-365-change-guide.md

 ## Footnotes

-<div id="footnote-1">1.</div> Net Promoter Score (NPS) is an industry calculation that measures user preferences for a product or service.
+<div id="footnote-1">1.
+Net Promoter Score (NPS) is an industry calculation that measures user preferences for a product or service.
 NPS is calculated by accounting for users who detract, support, or are neutral toward the target of the examination.
-Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score, which can range from a low of -100 (if every customer is a Detractor) to a high of 100 (if every customer is a Promoter).
+Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score, which can range from a low of -100 (if every customer is a Detractor) to a high of 100 (if every customer is a Promoter).</div>

 <div id="footnote-2">2.</div> With a 1.5 margin of error.